Road transport products

 Driving

-Pre-operational check — Fasten your seat belt — Do not speed — Steering characteristics — Use an assistant in narrow spaces — Keep forks low — No passengers — Look left and right and sound horn — Avoid hazards — Slow down when turning — Keep a clear view of the path of travel — No hands on mast — Safe braking distance — Overhead clearance — Pedestrians and forklifts don’t mix — Travelling on inclines and ramps — Driving indoors — Do not cross railway lines — Leaving a forklift unattended.
+Pre-operational check — Mounting and dismounting Fasten your seat belt — Do not speed — Steering characteristics — Use an assistant in narrow spaces — Keep forks low — Look left and right and sound horn — No passengers — Avoid hazards — Slow down when turning — Keep a clear view of the path of travel — No hands on mast — Safe braking distance — Overhead clearance — Pedestrians and forklifts don’t mix — Travelling on inclines and ramps — Driving indoors — Do not cross railway lines — Leaving a forklift unattended.

 The load

-Do not overload — Do not add counterweights — Do not use fork tips — Do not carry unstable loads — Use suitable pallets — Follow correct procedure for lifting pallets — Do not drag loads — Be familiar with packaging symbols — Space forks correctly — Use the carriage or back-rest extension — Driving onto truck — Loading and unloading flat bed trucks.
+Do not overload — How do you determine the weight of a load No passengers — Do not add counterweights — Do not use fork tips — Do not carry unstable loads — Use suitable pallets — Follow correct procedure for lifting pallets — Do not drag loads — Space forks correctly — Distribute the load evenly Use the carriage or back-rest extension — Driving onto truck — Loading and unloading flat bed trucks Be familiar with packaging symbols Dangerous goods.

 Stacking and de-stacking